IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 All the three types of links are Ethernet links.

-It is worth noting that the P-PNC may not be aware whether an Ethernet interface terminates a cross-layer link, an inter-domain Ethernet link or an access link.
+It is worth noting that the P-PNC may not be aware whether an Ethernet interface terminates a cross-technology Ethernet link, an inter-domain Ethernet link or an access link.
 The TE Topology Model supports the discovery for all these types of links with no need for the P-PNC to know the type of inter-domain link.